rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 Construction workers were working on the spillway that year and the old road went down lower than where it is today.
-With lost brakes and unable to shift down, the driver couldn’t slow down or stop for the construction.
+With lost brakes and unable to shift down, the driver couldnâ€™t slow down or stop for the construction.
 He turned down the old detour road but it was closed off at the bottom so he turned up an incline and rolled the truck over at the spillway.

-"The driver’s mother tried to sue the Hopkins Logging Company," recalled Bob Stoy.
+"The driverâ€™s mother tried to sue the Hopkins Logging Company," recalled Bob Stoy.
 "He had plenty of room and time to pull off the highway and come to a stop, but he kept going straight ahead and down the hill to the Almanor Dam, rolling the logging truck.
 They never did file the